ivs-kuleuven/platosim3/README.txt

 PLATO_PROJECT_HOME="/home/john/plato/PlatoSim3"
 export PLATO_PROJECT_HOME

+Note that you have to use an absolute path, so not "~/plato/PlatoSim3".

 The second argument of platosim on the command line is the name of the (non-existing!)
 HDF5 file to which all simulation output is written.
 Apart from this HDF5 file, the simulator also writes